6-week instructor-facilitated online course

 Learning Objectives: After successfully completing this program, you will be able to:

-- Identify the risk-return characteristics of various deposit and non-deposit sources
+- Identify the risk/return characteristics and costs of various funding sources

-- Evaluate the impact of various funding sources on interest rate and liquidity risk
+- Evaluate the effect of various funding sources on interest rate and liquidity risk

 - Prepare a capital management plan